vil/H4X-Tools/readme.md

 >SMSBomber || Spams messages to a given mobile number.

 >TLoggerGenerator || Creates a ready discord tokenlogger file.

+>TwitterScrapy || Scrapes information from Twitter accounts.

 >Update || Updates the tool if new versions are available.